Jeff-Mott-OR/javascript-cpp-rosetta-stone/README.md

 add(o, {10, 20}); // 1 + 3 + 10 + 20 = 34
 ```

 The way we now call our C++ functions exactly matches JavaScript's `apply`, where the first argument is the `this` value and the second argument is an array that lists all other arguments.
-We're sometimes told that using `this` is inherently stateful, but it turns out it isn't.
-At the end of the day, `this` is just a parameter.
+We're sometimes told that using `this` is inherently stateful, but at the end of the day, `this` is just a parameter.
 If we want our object methods to be pure, for example, then we can choose to not mutate `this` just like we would choose to not mutate any other parameter.

 ## Closures

-Closures are functions that remember the environment / scope / context in which they were created.
-But how exactly does a JavaScript function "remember" things?
-How does a function become stateful?
-The answer in hindsight is almost boringly obvious.
-A closure is an *object* -- with a constructor and private data -- that we can call *as if* it were a function.
+A closure is a structure containing a function and an environment that stores non-local (free) variables.
+Or, put another way, a closure is an object with a single member function and private data.
+When we execute that function, it can access the "captured" variables from the associated environment that was stored in the closure object's private data.

+Depending on the language, we can make the closure object itself callable.
 You may have already seen callable objects in other languages.
-Python lets you define a [`__call__`](https://docs.python.org/3/reference/datamodel.html#object.__call__) method, and PHP has a special [`__invoke`](http://php.net/manual/en/language.oop5.magic.php#object.invoke) method.
+Python, for example, lets you define a [`__call__`](https://docs.python.org/3/reference/datamodel.html#object.__call__) method, and PHP has a special [`__invoke`](http://php.net/manual/en/language.oop5.magic.php#object.invoke) method.
 In C++, we define an [`operator()`](http://en.cppreference.com/w/cpp/language/operators#Function_call_operator) member function.
 And it's these functions that are executed when an object is called as if it were a function.

+As you read these descriptions, keep in mind that C++'s notion of a function is not the same as JavaScript's notion of a function.
+In C++, a function can be distinct from a closure and not associated with any environment.
+But in JavaScript, *every* function has an associated environment.
+What JavaScript calls a function isn't the function *part* of a closure.
+Rather, what JavaScript calls a function is the closure itself -- a callable object that contains an environment.

 ###### JavaScript
 ```javascript